-(1) Buffer selection: the buffer salt whose buffer group does not interact with the chromatographic resin should be selected.
+- (1) Buffer selection: a buffer salt whose buffer group does not interact with the chromatographic medium should be selected.
 If the binding and elution mode is used, the equilibration buffer should be a buffer with low salt (less than 5 mS/cm) and high pH (usually 1 pH unit higher than the isoelectric point of the target molecule) to facilitate the binding of the target molecule.
 Consider the stability of the sample in the buffer; the elution buffer is usually a buffer with a high concentration of salt (such as 1M NaCl) added to the equilibration buffer.
 If the flow-through mode is used, the equilibration buffer should adopt conditions that are conducive to the binding of impurities.
-After the target molecule has completely flowed through, it should be washed directly with buffer with high-concentration salt.

-(2) Flow rate: generally choose a linear flow rate of 300~600 cm/h according to the column bed height.

-(3) Sample pretreatment: to prevent the sample from clogging the column, the sample needs to be filtered with a 0.45 μ m microporous membrane before loading it.
-It is recommended that the pH and conductivity of the sample is adjusted to be consistent with the equilibration buffer (dilution, ultrafiltration and desalting can be used to adjust the pH and conductivity of the sample).
+After the target molecule has completely flowed through, it should be washed directly buffer with high-concentration salt. - (2) Flow rate: generally choose a linear flow rate of 90~500 cm/h according to the column bed height. - (3) Sample pretreatment: to prevent the sample from clogging the column, the sample needs to be filtered with a $0.45~\mu m$ microporous membrane before loading.
+It is recommended that the pH and conductivity of the sample is adjusted to be consistent with the equilibration buffer (dilution, ultrafiltration can be used and desalting to adjust the pH and conductivity of the sample).